-I have been promising to make some dips that have minimal ingredients and are easy to make.
-You can’t get any easier than 5 minutes and 2 ingredients!
-The marriage of butternut squash and a garlic herb spread tastes amazing and is super easy to make!
-This butternut squash dip will be a hit at your next party!
+I have been promising to make some dips that have minimal ingredients and are easy to make and you can’t get any easier than 5 minutes and 2 ingredients!
+This marriage of butternut squash and a garlic herb spread tastes amazing, is super easy to make and will be a hit at your next party!

 Or for lunch on top of a salad.

 How about with crackers for an afternoon snack?

 Or just because you don’t want to stand in front of the fridge eating ice cream out of the carton.
 I won’t judge if you want to stand there eating spoonfuls of this butternut squash dip!

 This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support this blog at no additional cost to you and allows me to continue to bring you delicious recipes.

 How do you make this Butternut Squash Dip?